modular/modular/KGEN/docs/public/programming-manual.md

         func(i, arg)
 ```

-This is possible because the 'func' parameter is allowed to refer to the
+This is possible because the `func` parameter is allowed to refer to the
-earlier 'arg_type' parameter, and that refines its type in turn.
+earlier `arg_type` parameter, and that refines its type in turn.

 Another example where this is important is with variadic generics, where an
-algorithm or data structure may need to be defined over a list of heterogenous
+algorithm or data structure may need to be defined over a list of heterogeneous
 types:

 ```mojo